 The Counseling Psychology Committee will meet each year to review each student's progress on core competencies and objectives.
-This review will include the quality of the student's academic and clinical work, the appropriateness of the student's behavior for the profession of counseling psychology, and the appropriateness and professionalism of each student's relationship to her/his colleagues and professors.
+This review will include the quality of the student's academic and clinical work, the appropriateness of the student's behavior for the profession of counseling psychology, and the appropriateness and professionalism of each student's relationship to colleagues and professors.
 Input for annual reviews may be solicited from the student, faculty, and relevant others (e.g., practicum supervisors).
 At the annual review meeting, an Annual Review Form (Form A - Appendix E) will be completed for each student by the Counseling Psychology Committee.
 Students will be notified of the results of their annual review by mail.
 All documents generated by this process (e.g., Annual Review Form, etc.) will be placed in the student's file.
-None of this correspondence will occur over the internet.